Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Intra-Block Orthogonalization Algorithms

 \item To combine the advantage of the above two sketching approaches, Count-Gaussian Sketching uses a $\mathcal{O}(s^2) \times n$ Count-Sketch followed by a $\mathcal{O}(s) \times \mathcal{O}(s^2)$ Gaussian Sketch.
 Hence, most of the computational and storage costs are due to Count-Sketch, and then the Gaussian Sketch is locally applied such that the size of the final sketched vector is $\mathcal{O}(s)$.

 Compared to the Count-Sketch, the size of the global all-reduce is reduced from $\mathcal{O}(s^2)$-by-$s$ to $\mathcal{O}(s)$-by-$s$, i.e.,

-where $\Theta_c$ and $\Theta_g$ are the Count and Gaussian sketch matrices, respectively because the Gaussian sketch is applied locally before the global all-reduce.
+where $\Theta_c$ and $\Theta_g$ are the Count and Gaussian sketch matrices, respectively.
+The communication volume is reduced from the Count-Sketch because the Gaussian sketch is applied locally before the global all-reduce.
 Hence the communication volume for the all-reduce is $\mathcal{O}(s^2)$, and is the same as the Gaussian-Sketch and is reduced from $\mathcal{O}(s^3)$ needed for Count-Sketch.

-Though it is now requires only $\mathcal{O}(s^3)$ computation to compute the QR factorization of the final sketch, the Gaussian sketch is applied redundantly on each MPI process, which has the computational complexity of $\mathcal{O}(s^4)$ and is the same as that needed for the Count-Sketch.
-Nevertheless, the local GEMM for the Count-Gauss may perform more efficiently than the local HH for Count-Sketching, and GEMM before the global-reduce is computed on a GPU, while HH afer the global reduce is computed on CPU.
+Though it now requires only $\mathcal{O}(s^3)$ computation to compute the QR factorization of the final sketch, the Gaussian sketch is applied redundantly on each MPI process, which has the computational complexity of $\mathcal{O}(s^4)$ and is the same as that needed for the Count-Sketch.
+Nevertheless, the local GEMM for the Count-Gauss may perform more efficiently than the local HH for Count-Sketching.
+Moreover, our implementation gathers the results $\widehat{\mathbf{v}}_j$ of the all-reduce on CPU, and GEMM before the global-reduce is computed on a GPU, while HH after the global reduce is computed on CPU.

-Compared to the Gaussian-Sketch, the Count-Gaussian Sketch reduces the computation complexity to apply the sketch from $\mathcal{O}(ns^2)$ to $\mathcal{O}(ns)$.
-Moreover, even if the Gaussian-Sketch did not lead to a performance improvement in practice (due to a more efficient dense matrix-matrix multiply implementation, compared to a sparse-matrix matrix multiply), the storage requirement is reduced from $\mathcal{O}(ns)$ to $\mathcal{O}(n)$.
+Compared to the Gaussian-Sketch (or to the generation of the Gram matrix for CholQR), the Count-Gaussian reduces the computation complexity to apply the sketch from $\mathcal{O}(ns^2)$ to $\mathcal{O}(ns)$.
+Moreover, even if the Count-Gaussian did not lead to a performance improvement over the Gaussian-Sketch in practice (due to a more efficient dense matrix-matrix multiply implementation, compared to a sparse-matrix matrix multiply), the storage requirement is reduced from $\mathcal{O}(ns)$ to $\mathcal{O}(n)$.

-The overall computational complexity of the Count-Gauss sketch is now $\mathcal{O}(ns + s^4)$. \end{itemize}
+The overall computational complexity of the Count-Gaussian is $\mathcal{O}(ns + s^4)$. \end{itemize}

-\begin{proposition} When RandCholQR is used as the first intra-block orthogonalization, the orthogonality error of the resulting basis vectors $Q_{1:j}$ is of the order of the machine precision when the following condition is satisfied:
+\begin{proposition} When RandCholQR is used as the first intra-block orthogonalization, the orthogonality error of the resulting basis vectors $\widehat{Q}_{j}$ is of the order of the machine precision when $\Theta^T$ forms an $\mu$-subspace embedding over the range of $\widehat{V}_{j}$, and the following condition is satisfied: